AtheoJester23/GPS_Device/README.md

-## 📓 About

-GPS Device Developed for Our Research Subject
+# GPS Device Developed for Our Research Subject

-Description: This repository is dedicated for the codes and related things for the GPS Device.
+This repository is dedicated for the codes and related things for the GPS Device.

 ## ⚡ Diagram
 <img src="https://github.com/AtheoJester23/GPS_Device/blob/main/Diagram7.png?raw=true"/>